ufal/npfl139/labs/faq.md

   Apple is working on `mlx` backend for Keras, which might improve the situation in the future.

-  One could in theory use the TensorFlow backend, but the latest release of `tensorflow-metal==1.1.0` works with TensorFlow 2.14, which does not support Keras 3.

 ### TOCEntry: MetaCentrum

 - _How to apply for MetaCentrum account?_